 CVP offers resources and advice on working with election officials and college administrators to achieve specific goals that allow students to participate in our democracy.
 Another goal of CVP is to help colleges and universities use a variety of methods to educate students about registration and voting.
 When this information comes directly from a familiar source, students are more likely to pay attention and trust that the messages are accurate.

 CVP is also developing the leaders of tomorrow through our Student Advisory Board and our Democracy Fellow program.
-We have more than 60 Fellows on campuses in six states and hope to have 100 Fellows this fall.
+For the Fall semester in 2022, we have more than 250 Fellows on campuses in 13 states.
 These student leaders play a critical role in motivating their peers, faculty, and administrators to take part in nonpartisan democratic engagement activities on their campuses.
 Our Student Advisory Board collaborates with other student leaders from across the country to help shape CVP’s work on campuses across the country.

 When young voters are empowered with the information they need, they participate.
 Young voters tend to discount or ignore information from candidates and other partisan messengers, so working with trusted sources like administrators and faculty to deliver nonpartisan information to students increases the chance students will pay attention and act.

 For more information on student voters and the work Campus Vote Project is doing to engage young people visit www.CampusVoteProject.org.

 Fair Elections Center works with state partners to research policy, and provide supporting materials, talking points and legislative analysis to help block or lessen the impact of voter suppression legislation across the country.

 This includes fighting strict photo voter ID laws, restrictive provisional ballot legislation, and misleading residency requirements.

 The Center also promotes positive legislative reforms, including drafting bills and developing materials that support expanded access to voting through:

 expanding language assistance options and